-Advertising is any activity that is aimed or designed to promote the sale, supply or use of a veterinary medicine, including electronic advertising (eg, website banners, emails), but not including price lists.
+Advertising is any activity that is aimed or designed to promote the sale, supply or use of a veterinary medicine, whether for profit or not.
+This includes electronic advertising (for example website banners, emails).
+Some examples of types of promotional adverts are:

 - mail shot emails to customers

 - sponsored banners on internet search engines